Curtis Robinson: Denver Broncos

 Robinson signed with the Denver Broncos as an undrafted free agent on May 1, 2021, shortly after the conclusion of the 2021 NFL draft.
-He was waived during final roster cuts on August 31, 2021, but was signed to the team's practice squad the next day.
-Robinson was elevated to the active roster on October 2, 2021, for the team's week 4 game against the Baltimore Ravens and made his NFL debut in the game.
-Robinson was signed to the Broncos' active roster on October 19, 2021.
+He was waived by Denver during final roster cuts on August 31, but was re-signed to the team's practice squad the next day.
+Robinson was elevated to the active roster on October 2, for the team's Week 4 game against the Baltimore Ravens, and made his NFL debut in the game.
+Robinson was signed to the Broncos' active roster on October 19.
 He was waived on October 26, and re-signed to the practice squad.
-He was released on November 30.
+Robinson was released by the Broncos on November 30.

 San Francisco 49ers

-On December 6, 2021, Robinson was signed to the San Francisco 49ers practice squad.
-He signed a reserve/future contract with the 49ers on February 2, 2022.
+On December 6, 2021, Robinson was signed to the San Francisco 49ers' practice squad.
+In three games for San Francisco, he recorded one tackle.
+Robinson signed a reserve/future contract with the 49ers on February 2, 2022.

 On August 31, 2022, Robinson was placed on injured reserve.
 He was activated on October 15.
-He was waived on December 23 and re-signed to the practice squad.
+Robinson was waived by the 49ers on December 23 and re-signed to the practice squad.
+He made three appearances for the team, recording no stats.
 On January 31, 2023, Robinson signed a reserve/future contract with the 49ers.

 On August 29, 2023, Robinson was waived by the 49ers and re-signed to the practice squad.
-He signed a reserve/future contract on February 13, 2024.
+Robinson made appearances in three games for the 49ers, logging three combined tackles while playing primarily on special teams.
+He signed a reserve/future contract with San Francisco on February 13, 2024.

-Robinson played in 3 games for the 49ers in 2024, logging 1 total tackle.
+Robinson played in three games for the 49ers in 2024, logging one total tackle.
 On September 27, 2024, it was announced that Robinson had suffered a torn ACL in practice, ending his season.
-On December 5, 2024, the team announced Robinson as their nominee for the Walter Payton NFL Man of the Year Award.
+On December 5, the team announced Robinson as their nominee for the Walter Payton NFL Man of the Year Award.

 On March 12, 2025, Robinson was re-signed by the 49ers.
-He was released on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
+He was released on August 26 as a part of final roster cuts, and was re-signed to the practice squad the following day.
 On September 13, Robinson was promoted to the active roster.
+On December 4, the team announced Robinson as their nominee for the Walter Payton NFL Man of the Year Award for the second year in a row.
+He made 14 appearances (including three starts) for San Francisco during the regular season, recording one pass deflection and a career-high 42 combined tackles.

+Dallas Cowboys

+On April 27, 2026, Robinson signed a one-year, $1.215 million contract with the Dallas Cowboys.
+On August 30, he was released by the Cowboys as part of final roster cuts and signed to the practice squad the next day.